antonbobrov/vevet-front-end-starter/README.md

 ## Structure overview:
     * /src/ - Source Files
-    * /public/ - Build files
+    * /public/ - Build files for production
     * /webpack/ - Webpack configuration
     * /.htaccess - It is used to bundle Webpack with OpenServer and also to output the PHP files to the root of the OpenServer domain.